PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

 3. [Component User] Use Contract `<xpolyamp-sharebutton></xpolyamp-sharebutton>`

-I argue that as an industry we as web developers should push to a model where the element you import has no control of the element naming and instatiation and instead we should move to a model like:
+I argue that as an industry we as web developers should push to a model where the element you import has no control of the element naming and instantiation and instead we should move to a model like:

 1. [Component Creator] Defines Contract `class ShareButton extends HTMLElement {...}`